 This condition progressively reduces the blood supply to hair follicles in the infamous "male pattern baldness" region of the scalp.
 And, because the high density of hair in the scalp places a high demand for nutrients, this is what causes the hair loss to develop.

 The hormone dihydrotestosterone (DHT) contributes to the hair loss process.
-But, despite this, the body increases (upregulates) DHT levels to the scalp in an attempt to restore hair growth back to normal.
+However, despite this, the body increases* (upregulates) DHT levels to the scalp in an attempt to restore hair growth back to normal.

 * The reason why the body does this is because DHT is a steroid hormone, which means it has an anabolic effect which should help hair growth.

 The previous page revealed two ways (a primary and secondary effect of DHT) how I believe DHT is involved in the hair loss process, and why DHT upregulation is unsuccessful.
-But, very briefly, DHT can't stimulate hair regrowth because the blood supply to the hair follicles is insufficient.